appsemble/appsemble/docs/development/appsemble-resources.md

 are obtained.
 The data that is retrieved can be further specified using a subset of the [OData URL syntax](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html).

-The following OData syntaxes are supported:
+The following OData syntax is supported:

 ### Boolean Operators